- Date : 15/02/2020

 PPF Investment: The government’s Public Provident Fund (PPF) provides a lucrative rate of interest akin to the rate of interest on Fixed Deposits offered by scheduled banks.
 It also allows the policy-holder to claim deductions of up to Rs.
 1.5 lakhs along with other deductions under section 80C.
 Interest on PPF is also exempt under section 10.

-Medical Insurance Premium: Deductions can be claimed on the premium paid on medical insurance policies for self, spouse, dependent children and parents under section 80D subject to a cap of Rs.
-25,000.
+Medical Insurance Premium: Deductions can be claimed on the premium paid on medical insurance policies for self, spouse, dependent children and parents under section 80D.
+Benefits range from Rs.
+25,000 to Rs 1,00,000 basis the number and age of dependents.

-For business owners who are liable to pay self-assessment tax even after claiming a credit of TDS, it is advisable to deposit advance taxes according to percentages as prescribed at regular intervals.
+For business owners who are liable to pay self-assessment tax even after claiming credit of TDS, it is advisable to deposit advance taxes according to applicable business tax slab as prescribed at regular intervals.

 Finally, hire the services of an expert; qualified chartered accountants can ensure savings of an optimum tax legally and availing the benefits of tax-saving schemes that will help companies runs smoothly.